 5. Assessment of prospective international students

-5.1 RELA offers courses at all levels, from Beginner to Advanced, so any standard of competence in English is acceptable.
-Students may take a short test as part of the application process if they wish.
+5.1 RELA offers courses at multiple levels.
+Students may be asked to take a short test as part of the application process.
 After enrolment and payment of fees we will send an online placement test.
 For most students this will be the Oxford Online Placement test https://www.oxfordenglishtesting.com/ If a student does not complete this test before arrival at the school, they will do it on their first morning.
 This test, along with a short interview on arrival at the school, will help us find the correct class for each student.

 5.2 RELA will accept students over 16 years at all times of the year, if they meet our enrolment conditions.

-5.6 It is important that younger students understand that they will likely be in classes with adults, and will be expected to behave accordingly, and show respect to other students and to staff.
+5.3 It is important that younger students understand that they will likely be in classes with adults, and will be expected to behave accordingly, and show respect to other students and to staff.
+All students aged under 18 will need to sign our Rules for RELA (Under 18s))

 6. Liability and Insurance